muratk5n/thirdwave/en/README.md

 ---

-CDU Twitter (DE convervatives) is full of 'getting tough' talk.
+CDU Twitter (DE conservatives) is full of 'getting tough' talk.
 Tough on who?
 Last I checked your country was under military occupation by US of A.